On Solving Reachability in Grid Digraphs using a Psuedoseparator: Introduction

-In Section \ref{sec:prelims}, we state the definitions and notations that we use in this paper.
-In Section \ref{sec:aux}, we define the auxiliary graph and state various properties of it that we use later.
-In Section \ref{sec:pseudosep}, we discuss the concept of a pseudoseparator.
-We give its formal definition and show how a pseudoseparator can be computed efficiently.
-In Section \ref{sec:auxreach}, we give the algorithm to solve reachability in an auxiliary graph and prove its correctness.
-Finally in Section \ref{sec:final} we use the algorithm of Section \ref{sec:auxreach} to give an algorithm to decide reachability in grid graphs and thus prove Theorem \ref{thm:main}.
+In \expref{Section}{sec:prelims}, we state the definitions and notation that we use in this paper.
+In \expref{Section}{sec:aux}, we define the auxiliary digraph and state various properties of it that we use later.
+In \expref{Section}{sec:pseudosep}, we discuss the concept of the \emph{pseudoseparator}.
+We give its formal definition and show how to compute the \emph{pseudoseparator} efficiently.
+In \expref{Section}{sec:auxreach}, we give the algorithm to solve reachability in an auxiliary digraph and prove its correctness.
+Finally in \expref{Section}{sec:final} we use the algorithm of \expref{Section}{sec:auxreach} to give an algorithm to decide reachability in grid digraphs and thus prove \expref{Theorem}{thm:main}.